CaoAssignments/cse11-fa25-pa7-critter-starter/README.md

 * **No-arg constructor**: The string representation of Turtle is "Tu".
 * **Override `getColor()`**: Turtles are GREEN.
 * **Override `getMove()`**: Turtles always move WEST.
 * **Override `eat()`**: Turtles like to play it safe when eating.
-They only eat when there are no hostile animals adjacent to the Turtle (hostile animals are anything that is not an empty space, food, or Turtle).
+They only eat when there are no hostile animals adjacent to the Turtle in all four directions (NORTH, SOUTH, EAST, WEST).
+Hostile animals are anything that is not an empty space (" "), food ("."), or another Turtle ("Tu").
+    * **Hint:** Check all four neighbors using `info.getNeighbor()`.
+If any neighbor is hostile, return false.
 * **Override `getAttack()`**: Turtles don't always fight, but sometimes they do.
 Turtles attack with ROAR 50% of the time and FORFEIT the other 50%.
 Slow and steady wins the race, after all.

 ### Feline extends Critter

 * **Instance variables**: Each Feline will keep track of the number of times it has moved, the amount of times it has not eaten, and the current direction it is going in.
 These have been provided for you.
-* **No-arg constructor**: A default no-arg constructor.
-The Critter should not be hungry until its third encounter with food. `moveCount` should be set such that it will change to a new direction at the next (first) call to `getMove()`.
-This means that Feline should not start eating once it is created (look at `eat()`).
-The string representation of Feline is "Fe".
+* **No-arg constructor**: Initialize the Feline with display name "Fe" and set up the instance variables appropriately so that the behaviors described below work correctly from the first method call.
-* **Override `getMove()`**: Felines are jumpy and tend to go in random directions, so it will go in a new random direction (excluding CENTER) after every 5th move that it makes.
+* **Override `getMove()`**: Felines are jumpy and tend to go in random directions.
+A Feline will pick a new random direction (excluding CENTER) and move in that direction for exactly 5 moves, then pick a new random direction and repeat.
-    * If the Feline picks NORTH as its first direction, and SOUTH as its next random direction its moves would be: NORTH, NORTH, NORTH, NORTH, NORTH, SOUTH, SOUTH, SOUTH, SOUTH, SOUTH.
+    * Example: If the Feline picks NORTH as its first direction, and SOUTH as its next random direction, its moves would be: NORTH, NORTH, NORTH, NORTH, NORTH, SOUTH, SOUTH, SOUTH, SOUTH, SOUTH.
     * NOTE: "new random direction" here means a newly chosen direction, not necessarily a unique/different direction.
-If Feline went NORTH for 5 moves, it should still be able to choose NORTH as its next 5 moves.
+If Feline went NORTH for 5 moves, it could still choose NORTH as its next 5 moves.
+    * HINT: The Feline should pick its first random direction on the **first** call to `getMove()`, not in the constructor.
-* **Override `eat()`**: Felines don't need to eat that much, so every 3rd time it encounters food, it will eat.
+* **Override `eat()`**: Felines don't need to eat that much, so they only eat every 3rd time they encounter food.
-    * NOTE: The feline will eat after 2 times of encountering food and not eating.
-For the first 6 times the feline encounters food, its eating pattern should be: false, false, **true**, false, false, **true**
+    * Example: For the first 6 times the Feline encounters food, its eating pattern should be: false, false, **true**, false, false, **true**
+    * HINT: The Feline should **not** eat on its first encounter with food.
 * **Override `getAttack()`**: Felines should always POUNCE.

 ### Lion extends Feline

 * **Instance variables**: Each Lion will keep track of the number of fights it wins until it goes to sleep, which will determine its eating behavior.
 Losing a fight does not decrease the instance variable.
-You may need a few private variables to keep track of the Lion's movement.
+You may need additional private variables to keep track of the Lion's movement pattern.
-* **No-arg constructor**: A default no-arg constructor.
-The string representation of Lion is "Lion".
-Changing the name after calling the no-arg constructor is preferred.
+* **No-arg constructor**: Initialize the Lion with display name "Lion" and set up instance variables appropriately.
+    * HINT: Call the superclass constructor, then set the display name.
-* **Override `getColor()`**: a Lion is YELLOW.
+* **Override `getColor()`**: Lions are YELLOW.
 * **Override `getMove()`**: The king of beasts does not fear other critters, and they wait for their chance to engage.
-A Lion will first go EAST 5 times, then SOUTH 5 times, then WEST 5 times, then NORTH 5 times (i.e. a clockwise square pattern).
-Think about what instance variable to initialize to keep track of its movement.
+A Lion will move in a clockwise square pattern: EAST 5 times, then SOUTH 5 times, then WEST 5 times, then NORTH 5 times, then repeat.
-* **Override `eat()`**: Return true if the Lion has won _at least one fight_ since it last ate or slept.
-Think of the Lion as having a "hunger" that is triggered by fighting.
-Initially the Lion is not hungry, but winning a fight makes the Lion hungry.
-When a Lion is hungry, the next call to the eating method should return true.
-However, once the Lion has eaten OR slept (when `sleep()` is called), the future calls of `eat()` should return false until the next win.
-(Hint: Think about how `sleep()` would make a lion full again.)
+* **Override `eat()`**: Lions have a "hunger" that is triggered by fighting.
+Initially the Lion is not hungry.
+Winning a fight makes the Lion hungry.
+When hungry, the Lion will eat the next time it encounters food.
+After eating OR sleeping, the Lion is no longer hungry and will not eat again until it wins another fight.
+    * In other words: Return true if the Lion has won at least one fight since it last ate or slept.
 * **Override `sleep()` and `wakeup()`**: When a Lion goes to sleep, it will reset the number of fights it won to zero, and reverse its display name to "noiL".
 When it wakes up, it reverts back to "Lion".
     * Note: Handle the behavior of `sleep()` and `wakeup()` separately in their own respective methods.
+    * **Important:** Use the inherited `setDisplayName(String name)` method to change the display name.
+For example: `setDisplayName("noiL")` when sleeping and `setDisplayName("Lion")` when waking up.
 * **Override `win()`**: When a Lion wins a fight, it becomes hungry.
 Make sure to keep track of the number of fights it wins as this affects its eating behavior.
 * **Do not override `getAttack()`**.
 It should have the same behavior as Feline.